malhashemi/svelte-graphics/README.md

 npm run build
 ```

-To add a new library just put the SVG files in a folder named identical to the library name and update sources.json
+- To add a new library add the SVG files to a folder named identical to the library name

-**Note:** attributes "empty, color, PrimaryColor or SecondaryColor" is set according to the original SVG.
+- Copy the library folder to `/sources/illustrations` or `/sources/icons` depending on the library type.
+- Update sources.json as seen in the below example

 ```json
 {